 A crushed biscuit base, a yogurt coconut filling and a pineapple topping makes this one seriously special cheesecake, and a perfectly tropical affair to bring some sunshine into the darker months.

-At the heart of this recipe is Onken Limited Edition Coconut Biopot Yogurt.
-It’s a gorgeous, thick and creamy coconut yogurt, with pieces of real coconut in it, giving it an extra special texture.
+At the heart of this recipe is desiccated coconut, white chocolate and a lovely, fresh natural yogurt to give a gorgeous, thick and creamy dessert, with pieces of real coconut in it, giving it an extra special texture.

 Here’s how to make a wonderfully tropical cheesecake even when it’s raining outside.

-Melt the butter and mix into the biscuit.
+Melt the butter and add to the biscuit.
+Combine well.

-Tip into the base of your X inch, loose-bottomed tin.
+Tip the crumb mix into the base of a well-greased 20cm loose-bottomed non-stick sandwich tin.

-Put the cream cheese in a large bowl and beat to loosen.
+Put the cream cheese and yogurt in a large bowl and whisk together.

 Melt the white chocolate in the microwave and allow to cool, then pour it into the creamy mixture and combine.